SalonenTeemu/e2ee-real-time-chat-app/README.md

 ## TODO

-- Go through code comments and possibly add details about security solutions
+- Remove test data
 - Final testing of the application locally and with docker using different browsers
+- Add presentation and report files to the docs folder
-- Update README.md
+- Update README.md (remove todo)

 ## Features